VPN service: Russia

 Russia banned various VPN service providers in 2021.
 Law No. 276-FZ (2017) requires VPN/anonymizer services to prevent access to sites on the government blacklist; it prohibits owners of virtual private network (VPN) services and internet anonymizers from providing access to websites banned in Russia.
 The obligation is codified via amendments adding Article 15.8 to the Information Law and enforced by Roskomnadzor.

 North Korea

-VPN use is subject to a blanket criminal ban protecting the North Korean internet firewall; communication through other countries’ communication networks without approval within the territory of the Republic is not allowed.
-The 2023 revision of the Radio Wave Control Law also provides penalties including fines and “up to three months of unpaid labor or punishment by labor education.
+Communication through other countries' communication networks without approval within North Korea is subject to a blanket criminal ban.
+The 2023 revision of the Radio Wave Control Law provides penalties including fines and "up to three months of unpaid labor or punishment by labor education".

 Iran

 VPNs are subject to general criminalization, but with discretion by the government to allow certain permissible uses.
 Use of filtering-circumvention tools (e.g., VPN services) is prohibited unless legally authorized by permit under the Supreme Council of Cyberspace’s 2024 resolution (cl.
 6).